What is Group Decision Making?

 - Use Polling

-- Take best process to manage conflict escalation.
+- Take the best process to manage conflict escalation.

 Group Decision Making Process Steps: